noelleleigh/emoji-gender-reveal/README.md

 TWITTER_ACCESS_TOKEN_SECRET=
 ```

 - `tweetEndpoint` is the route that when visited, will trigger a tweet to be posted.
-If you're hosting this on a publically accessable server, you should use a hard-to-guess name to prevent abuse.
+If you're hosting this on a publicly accessible server, you should use a hard-to-guess name to prevent abuse.
 - For `TWITTER_*` values, see the [Authentication: Access Tokens](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html) guide on the Twitter developer documentation.
 Since this bot posts to an account, it needs a consumer to act on behalf of an account (the bot account).

 Here's what that would look like filled out (with dummy values):